-Internal joinery and kitchen Internal doors, skirtings and facings appear of timber construction. fittings The kitchen provides fitted base and wall mounted units incorporating worktop and sink.
+Internal joinery and kitchen Internal doors, skirtings and facings appear of timber construction.
+We fittings note there are timber framed single glazed internal doors.
+The presence of safety glass cannot be confirmed.
+The kitchen provides fitted base and wall mounted units incorporating worktop and sink.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.